 Do stay around at the end and head to the coffee points at the back of the church where you can get a drink.
 There will be people waiting to say hello and make sure you feel welcome.

 Is there someone who can pray for me?

 Our Prayer Team are available at the end.
 They wear blue lanyards and are at the front of the church, usually at the left hand side as you are facing the stage.
 They will be happy to pray for you or just to listen, if you would like to talk to someone.

 What about children and teenagers?

 Children and young people join us for the worship at the start and we announce when it is time for them to go to their groups.
-There are arrows displayed around the building showing the location of the various groups or please ask one of our Hosts who wear orange lanyards.
-Parents should drop the children off at their groups and collect them at the end.
+There are arrows displayed around the building showing the location of the various groups or please ask one of our stewards who wear orange lanyards.
+Parents should drop their children off at their groups and collect them at the end.
 There's also a crèche for babies and toddlers.
 Teenagers are usually happy to make their own way to their group.
 All our Children and Youth Workers have DBS clearance and operate under our Safeguarding Policy.
-If you have any questions about Children and Youth work please ask for either Paul Hine (Children’s Worker), Sue Sandeman (Children's Worker), Ele Hine (Families Worker and Safeguarding Officer), Joel Ward (Youth Pastor) or feel free to get in touch with us via our Contact Us page.
+If you have any questions about Children and Youth work please ask for either Paul Hine (Director of Children’s Work and Strategy), Sue Sandeman (Children's Worker), Ele Hine (Director of Outreach), Joel Ward (Director of Youth) or feel free to get in touch with us via our Contact Us page.

 What provision is there for people with sight/hearing difficulties?